Rashidun Caliphate: Choosing the caliph

-Madelung writes that Abu Bakr, acting as a shrewd politician, ensuring his selection as Muhammad's successor by avoiding the use of a shura (because it "would have backed hereditary success"), "sidelining" the Ansar and early "Companions of the Prophet" in favor of his supporters among the Meccan Quraysh.
+Madelung writes that Abu Bakr, acting as a shrewd politician, ensuring his selection as Muhammad's successor by avoiding the use of a shura (because it "would have backed hereditary success"), "sidelining" the Ansar and early companions of Muhammad in favor of his supporters among the Meccan Quraysh.
 The next two Caliphs Umar and Uthman also had support of the Quraysh but would not have had that of the shura (according to Madelung).
 (Note: The Islamist group Hizb ut-Tahrir (HT) emphasizes the act of giving bayah (pledge) of obedience to the caliph, first by the leading Muslims who selected him and then by the Muslims in general.
 HT claims to model its plan for restoration of the caliphate on the rule of Muhammad and the Rashidun.
 For example, in its work "The Institutions of State in the Khilafah In Ruling and Administration", it recommends various government procedures, commenting after each one—"as was the case in the time of the Messenger (and the time of the Khulafaa' Rashidun".)

-Chamieh writes that Umar, an ally of Abu Bakr in his quest for the caliphate was appointed by Abu Bakr when he felt his death was near with the order: "Do you accept whom I have chosen for you?
+Chamieh writes that Umar, an ally of Abu Bakr during his election and rule over the caliphate, was appointed by Abu Bakr when he felt his death was near with the order: "Do you accept whom I have chosen for you?
 I have considered the question seriously and I have not chosen a relative of mine; my choice for you is Umar ibn al-Khattab, so hear and obey."

-As Umar lay mortally wounded, he chose a committee of six Companions to choose the next caliph from among them, adding his son to make a tie-breaking vote if one was needed.
-Five of six of this committee were related to Muhammad and were part of "the elite of the Muslim community"; Ali, received bay'a (pledge of loyalty) from companions in Medina, but had opponents in southern Iraq, and in the governor of Syria.
+As Umar lay mortally wounded, he chose a committee of six companions to choose the next caliph from among them, adding his son to make a tie-breaking vote if one was needed.
+Five of six of this committee were related to Muhammad and were part of "the elite of the Muslim community".
 The committee ultimately choose Uthman over Ali.

-While Chamieh believes Umar fixed the committee to choose Uthman, Bernard Lewis describes Umar's process of appointing a shura as one "deemed" by Muslim as the "classic" way to pick a Caliph, though it was not repeated for any other caliph.
+While Chamieh believes that Umar fixed the committee to choose Uthman, Bernard Lewis describes Umar's process of appointing a shura as one "deemed" by Sunni Muslims as the "classic" way to choose a caliph, though it was not repeated for any other caliph.